Top 5 This Week

 Driver’s Licence and Vehicle Registration: SGI

-• SGI (Saskatchewan Government Insurance): Like Manitoba’s MPI, SGI is a government monopoly for basic vehicle insurance and handles driver licensing; all transactions are completed at SGI motor licensing offices and authorised issuer locations throughout the province
+• SGI (Saskatchewan Government Insurance): Like Manitoba’s MPI, SGI is a government monopoly for basic vehicle insurance and handles driver licensing; all transactions are completed at SGI motor licensing offices and authorized issuer locations throughout the province

 • Interprovincial licence transfer: New Saskatchewan residents must transfer to a Saskatchewan licence within 90 days; your existing Canadian licence is exchanged directly for the equivalent class without knowledge or road tests

-• Vehicle registration and AutoFund insurance: Vehicles must be registered in Saskatchewan within 90 days; registration and basic Autopac (SGI’s insurance product) are combined; SGI’s basic coverage includes third-party liability and no-fault accident benefits
+• Vehicle registration and Auto Fund insurance: Vehicles must be registered in Saskatchewan within 90 days; registration and basic insurance through the Saskatchewan Auto Fund (SGI’s compulsory plate-insurance program) are combined in one transaction; basic coverage includes third-party liability and no-fault accident benefits

 Saskatchewan Health: Provincial Insurance